 Health and safety teams are closely monitored, this is predominantly due to the nature of the job.
 This is especially true regarding the different laws and regulations that these teams must be aware of and adhere to in order to keep employees safe and companies compliant.
-Most countries have independent regulators that are responsible for developing legislation that HSE teams need to comply with at a state/provincial, national, and even international level, depending on the size of the organization.
+Most countries have independent regulators responsible for developing legislation that HSE teams need to comply with at a state/provincial, national, and even international level, depending on the organization’s size.

 Lack of knowledge and management of relevant laws and regulations can result in steep non-compliance penalties.
-In the United States, the OSHA penalties can range from approximately $13,000 per serious violation, to almost $130,000 per willful or repeated violations.
+In the United States, the OSHA penalties can range from approximately $13,000 per serious violation to almost $130,000 per willful or repeated violation.
 Individual states are also mandated to adopt maximum penalties that match the Federal OSHA’s, at a minimum.

-Penalties vary from region to region, so be sure to consult the appropriate governing body for more information on what the monetary and non-monetary penalties, such as imprisonment, are for violating health and safety regulations.
+Penalties vary from region to region, so consult the appropriate governing body for more information on the monetary and non-monetary penalties, such as imprisonment, for violating health and safety regulations.
 Not only can an organization be fined, but claims can also be brought by injured workers against the organization which may result in costly legal battles and reputational damage.

 The potential cost of violating any regulation is just not worth it — know the regulations that are applicable to your organization and have internal policies in place to avoid non-compliance.

 A large part of health and safety regulations is maintaining a safe working environment for all employees.
-Depending on the type, size, and industry of the organization, this could range from preventing slip and falls, to ensuring that there are emergency showers and eyewash stations onsite for immediate decontamination.
+Depending on the organization’s type, size, and industry, this could range from preventing slips and falls to ensuring that there are emergency showers and eyewash stations onsite for immediate decontamination.

 Health and safety teams are responsible for identifying potential safety hazards and conducting regular workplace inspections to help prevent incidents and injuries.
 The best way to control a hazard is to completely eliminate it from the workplace.
 But if the hazard cannot be removed, you may be able to control the hazard and limit risk exposure by implementing new processes and policies, modifying equipment or plant layout, and/or providing protective gear.